 1. What did you do this past week?

-This past week was a lot of midterms for me, so I mostly worked on getting through them.
+This past week I had a lot of midterms, so I mostly worked on getting through them.
 We implemented interprocess communication and remote procedure calls in multicore this week too.
 I enjoyed implementing IPC because we got to design the protocol for packing and unpacking arguments.
-We also decided how to implement synchronization.
+We also decided on how to implement synchronization.

 2. What’s in your way?